-How should I store clemastine?
+How should I store imipramine?

-This medicine does not require special storage conditions, the tablets are fine to be stored at room temperature, away from light.
+This medicine does not require special storage conditions; the tablets should be stored at room temperature, away from light.
 For safety, all medicines should be kept out of the reach and sight of children.

-How do I give clemastine tablets to my pet?
+How do I give imipramine tablets to my pet?

-Clemastine tablets are given via the mouth.
+Imipramine tablets are given via the mouth.
 Try to disguise them in a small quantity of strongly flavoured food that your pet likes.
 Alternatively, the tablets can be placed carefully on the back of your pet's tongue and their mouth closed until the entire dose has been swallowed.

-How long will my pet need to take clemastine?
+How long will my pet need to take imipramine?

 Your vet will advise you on the length of time for which you will need to give this medicine.
 This may vary between patients.
 It is important that you complete the course of treatment even if your pet seems to be well.
-If your pet is still unwell at the end of the course then you should contact your vet as soon as possible.
+If your pet is still unwell at the end of the course, then you should contact your vet as soon as possible.